 Manju (flown in from Home Maid Bakery on Maui) at Longs Drugs

 Longs is technically a drug store and not a restaurant.
 But!
 It’s a drug store unlike any other.
 Here you’ll find tons of local snacks and sweets – everything from li hing mui treats to manju flown in from Maui and even frozen chili from Zippy’s.
 Full post on Longs Drugs here.
 Manoa Marketplace: 2750 Woodlawn Dr, Honolulu, HI 96822

 Blueberry slab pie at Morning Glass Coffee

 A very fun and hip neighborhood cafe/coffeeshop.
 Morning Glass has an impressive coffee, tea, and housemade soda menu (get the ginger soda).
 They also make great pastries in-house.
-They have a salad/sandwich menu, but better to stick to the drinks and pastries here.
+They have salads/sandwiches, but it’s best to stick to the drinks and pastries here.
 It’s peaceful on weekdays but can get crowded on the weekend.
 2955 E Manoa Rd, Honolulu, HI 96822

 “Poke Bombs” at Off The Hook Poke Market

 Waioli’s an iconic Manoa restaurant (previously owned by Salvation Army, and also part of the National Register of Historic Places on Oahu).
-They used to offer a beautiful afternoon tea service, but alas, no more.
-Not to fret, the new owners have done a great job streamlining the menu, focusing on breakfast, sandwiches and salads.
+They used to offer an afternoon tea service, but alas, no more.
+Not to fret, the new owners did a super job streamlining the menu, focusing on breakfast, sandwiches and pastries.
 They bake all breads and pastries in-house.
-It’s quiet, beautiful restaurants tucked away in Manoa Valley, and I often meet friends here for lunch.
+Order at the counter and seat yourself.
+They bring the food to your table.
+It’s quiet, spacious, affordable, and beautiful…not much more you can ask for!
+I often meet friends here for lunch, Waioli is a real Manoa gem.
 2950 Manoa Rd, Honolulu, HI 96822